Your Wells Independents Councillors

 I would be grateful for the opportunity to act upon residents’ concerns and suggestions to ensure that our small, but great, City continues to develop and provide services and opportunities for everyone.

-With nine Wells Independents councillors representing the people of Wells, our historic and great city now has the opportunity to determine its own future.
+With eight Wells Independents councillors representing the people of Wells, our historic and great city now has the opportunity to determine its own future.